-This plant will always remind of The Sleeper, one of Poe’s most awesome poems (“The rosemary nods upon the grave, the lily lolls upon the wave.”
+This plant will always remind me of The Sleeper, one of Poe’s most awesome poems (“The rosemary nods upon the grave, the lily lolls upon the wave.”
 Sorry for that flight of fancy, guys.
-Anyway, rosemary is great for any kind of dishes, especially pork cuts and fish.
+Anyway, rosemary is great for any kind of dish, especially pork cuts and fish.

 No soup or broth would ever taste the same without parley.
 I myself make sure to have an ample supply of this plant, regardless of the season.
 As a health aid, parsley’s packed with vitamins A and C. More than that, the increased iodine content makes parley not only great anti-rad food but also a great thyroid regulator.

 If you have kidney stones, juice made from freshly-picked parsley leaves can alleviate some symptoms, especially going to the toilet for the number one part.
 Just stick a handful of parsley leaves into the blender, add a small cup of water, and some lemon juice.